Farmářské trhy

 8. Farmers’ Market on Náplavka

-This Prague classic is not just about walking along the Vltava River, but also about shopping for quality food produced through organic farming.
-In addition, you can find original handicrafts, natural cosmetics and many other similar products here.
+This Prague classic isn’t just about strolling along the Vltava River—it’s also about shopping for high-quality food produced through organic farming.
+In addition, you’ll find unique handmade goods, natural cosmetics, and a variety of other similar products here.

-A visit to the farmers’ market on Náplavka, one of the oldest in Prague, can be successfully combined with a family weekend trip.
-The market is always held on Saturdays from early morning until early afternoon.
+A visit to the farmers’ markets at Náplavka, which are among the oldest in Prague, can easily be combined with a family weekend outing.

 Prazskaveggienaplavka